-What is a Sourdough Starter?
+What Is Sourdough Starter?

-Sourdough is more than just a recipe; it’s an understanding.
-So before we dive in, let’s define.
-Simply put: a sourdough starter is a live fermented culture of fresh flour and water.
-Once combined, the culture will begin to ferment and cultivate the natural yeasts found in our environment.
-A small portion is added to your bread dough to make it rise.
+A sourdough starter is a live, fermented culture of flour and water filled with wild yeast and bacteria from our environment.
+A small portion is added to sourdough bread dough to make it rise.
 Commercial yeast IS NOT required.

 Sounds a bit weird, right?
 Of course it does.
-And it should.
 Know this: natural “wild” yeast is all around us.
 It can be found in a bag of flour, in the air, on your hands etc. Just because you can’t see it, doesn’t mean it’s not there and doing its thing.
 It’s like magic.

 How Long Will It Take?

-When Will it Be Ready To Use?
+When Will It Be Ready To Use?

 NOTE: It’s not uncommon for it to take up to two weeks or more for the starter to become active.
 It all depends.
 I know this timeframe sounds a bit vague, but growing yeast in a jar (that’s basically what you’re doing) can be unpredictable at times.
 Please be patient if the process takes time for you- it’s normal.

-Is it Difficult to Do?
+Is It Difficult To Do?

-You will Need:
+You Will Need:

 Supplies